Vachonni/mycloud/README.md

 # mycloud
-Simple repo to learn hoe to use my old Mac as server
+Simple repo to learn how to use my old Mac as server